Eva Braun: Early life

 Eva Braun was born in Munich and was the second daughter of school teacher Friedrich "Fritz" Braun (1879–1964) and Franziska "Fanny" Kronberger (1885–1976); her mother had worked as a seamstress before her marriage.
 She had an elder sister, Ilse (1909–1979), and a younger sister, Margarete (Gretl) (1915–1987).
 Her father was a Lutheran and her mother a Catholic.

 Braun's parents divorced in April 1921 but remarried in November 1922, probably for financial reasons; hyperinflation was plaguing the German economy at the time.
 Braun was educated at a Catholic lyceum in Munich, and then for one year at a business school in the Convent of the English Sisters in Simbach am Inn, where she had average grades and a talent for athletics.

 At age 17, Braun took a job working for Heinrich Hoffmann, the official photographer for the Nazi Party.
 Initially employed as a shop assistant and sales clerk, she soon learned how to use a camera and develop photographs.
-Braun's younger sister, Gretl, also worked for Hoffmann from 1932 onward.
-The women rented a flat together for a time.
-By this time, Braun had begun dyeing her hair to achieve a particular shade of blonde.
+Braun's younger sister, Gretl, started working at the studio in April 1932.
+Around the mid-1930s, Braun began dyeing her hair to achieve a particular shade of blonde.